-Bio based fuels and materials that substitute fossil resources are important for transition to a low carbon society.
-Sweden is well suited to combine active forest management with high environmental standards whilst maintaining a substantial carbon sink.
+Biobased fuels and materials that substitute fossil resources are important for transition to a low carbon society.
+More than 100 years of forestry has resulted in a managed forest landscape characterized by forest with varying age and stand development making it possible to combine active forest management with high environmental standards whilst maintaining a substantial carbon sink.